Farmer interest in state hemp program remains steady

 Hemp Benchmarks pegged the price of hemp flower — from which the increasingly popular CBD oil is extracted — at $145 per pound in April, a 36 percent tumble from its $226 per pound price point in January.
 PanXchange put the drop in price for processed hemp flowers between 21 percent and 32 percent.

-The platforms also reported the price of crude oil extracted from hemp flowers dropped between 21 percent and 46 percent, while the price of hemp seed dropped from $1,435 per pound to $578 per pound.
+The platforms also reported the price of crude oil extracted from hemp flowers dropped between 21 percent and 46 percent, while the price of hemp seed dropped from $1,435 per pound to $578 per pound, a 60 percent loss.

 Kristen Nichols, the editor of Hemp Industry Daily, told WisPolitics.com “the early days of just eye-popping returns are gone, and they’re not coming back.”
 She attributed the change to the 2018 Farm Bill that legalized the crop and removed the shackles from hemp pilot programs.